Bus bombing kills five in Syria's Homs: SANA

-BEIRUT A bomb blast hit a passenger bus in the government-held city of Homs at noon on Wednesday, killing five people and wounding six, the Syrian state news agency SANA reported.
+BEIRUT (Reuters) - A bomb blast hit a passenger bus in the government-held city of Homs at noon on Wednesday, killing five people and wounding six, the Syrian state news agency SANA reported.

 The Syrian Observatory for Human Rights, a British-based war monitor, also said that at least five people were killed in the attack.